tenox7/BloKi/README.md

 ## Current status

 - Blog engine works if articles and media are created on a disk by hand
+- You can see working example [here](https://blog.tenox.net/)
-- Admin interface is coming up next
+- The admin interface and user comments interface are coming up next

 Development progress can be tracked on [dogfood blog](https://blog.tenox.net/)